Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

   https://code.visualstudio.com/

-- You will use a terminal window to allow you to execute commands such as the creation of a virtual environment or the execution of a Python program.
+- You will use a terminal window to allows you to execute commands such as the creation of a virtual environment or the execution of a Python program.
   Students may consider using a customized terminal for their operating system or the integrated terminal in VS Code.
 Students should work with the course